PurpleKingdomGames/tyrian/examples/field/README.md

-# scalm field example
+# Tyrian field example

-This is an example of how handle inputs from input fields with scalm according to [elm field example](http://elm-lang.org/examples/field).
+This is an example of how handle inputs from input fields with tyrian according to [elm field example](http://elm-lang.org/examples/field).

 To compile and run the program you will need to have yarn (or npm) installed.